waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Outcome:** The current was still 'much too fast!'.
 - **Conclusion:** Hypothesis denied.
 A single boulder is not enough.
 - **New Plan:** Return to B3F and systematically push the remaining boulders at (6, 15), (9, 15), and (10, 15) into their adjacent holes, testing the current after each one.

-# VI.
-Active Investigations & Testing Plans

-## A. Seafoam Islands Puzzle
-- **Untested Assumption 1:** NPC Kris at (8, 3) on B4F has a clue about the puzzle.
-  - **Test:** Talk to Kris.
-- **Untested Assumption 2:** Pushing all remaining boulders on B3F into the holes will stop the strong water current on B4F.
-  - **Test:** After gaining access to the B3F boulders, push one into a hole.
-Travel to B4F and check the current at (8, 12).
-Repeat for each boulder, documenting the result.
-- **Untested Assumption 3:** The unseen tiles in the top-left of B4F are reachable from the main puzzle area.
-  - **Test:** After the boulder puzzle is resolved, use `find_path` to plot a course to a tile in that region, like (1, 1).
-- **Object Swapping (Pikachu Puzzle):** A specific puzzle object (Pikachu in Seafoam Islands) does not follow standard pushing mechanics.
-Instead of being pushed one tile away, it swaps places with the player when the player moves onto its tile.
-This is a unique interaction that must be considered for similar puzzles.